 Peter has done no wrong.
 Like him or hate him he was special not only for Jamaica but for his people.
 He educated the poor man, brought life teachings for him to understand and telling the world that he, a Jamaican speaks for equal rights and justice a message that South Africa and their friends at the time, were not comfortable to hear.
 Peter deserves more and he will get more.
 He too will stand on the exalted rock of Jah Rastafari and along with Bob and their spiritual leader, His Imperial Majesty Haile Selassie, they will welcome those who heard their words and lived a life of self empowerment , love and personal freedom.

 “Peter would probably be very interested in the political rappers remaining in the hip-hop world, hurling their accusations at the oppressor class, but I think he would be deeply frustrated by the lack of exposure that militant artistes, such as himself, still face.” –Roger Steffens

-That the rich man heaven is the poor man’s hell”
+“This man and that man Yes, they are the same man You taught us this just as well That the rich man heaven is the poor man’s hell”